i-pi/i-pi/docs/src/tutorials.rst

 Now that we know what each input file is used for, let us take an example of an output section and show how the xml input section works.
-The default output, i.e. what would be output if nothing was set by the user, would be generated with the following section:
+The default output, i.e. what would be output if nothing was set by the user, would be generated with the following :ref:`output` section:

 This creates 6 files: “i-pi.md”, “i-pi.pos_0.xyz”, “i-pi.pos_1.xyz”,
 “i-pi.pos_2.xyz”, “i-pi.pos_3.xyz” and “i-pi.checkpoint”. “i-pi.md” is